Phenomenological aspects of composite Higgs scenarios: exotic scalars and vector-like quarks: Case study:

 In this scenario, these pNGBs are mainly produced through Drell-Yan processes (see \cref{eq:DY}).
 In the presence of a mass splitting between the custodial multiplets the decay pattern changes with respect to the discussion in \cref{sec:colliderpheno}.
 In such case the lowest lying multiplet will still decay only via the anomaly.
 However, the heavier pNGBs will decay dominantly into a possibly off-shell vector boson and a member of the lower lying multiplet, as soon as the mass splitting is larger than about 1 GeV.
 As an example we take $m_3 \ge m_{5,1}$, in which case the $\eta_3$ members decay dominantly as

 Since $\Gamma_{\eta_{5,1}} \ll \Gamma_{W,Z}$, the decays into off-shell $\eta_{5,1}$ and on-shell vector bosons are strongly suppressed.
 Note that in scenarios where $\eta_3$ is the lightest multiplet, $\eta^0_3$ is forced to have three body decays since it does not couple to the anomaly, see \cref{fig:decays_eta30}.
 We give examples of branching ratios of $\eta^0_3$ for different scenarios in \cref{fig:xsetaa}.
-We use the same set-up as in \cref{sec:colliderpheno} to determine bounds at the LHC.
-We find again that \texttt{Contur} gives the strongest bounds which are displayed in \cref{fig:splittingplotb} for two limiting scenarios: $m_{1,3} \ll m_5$ (left plot) and $m_{3,5} \ll m_1$ (right plot).
+We use the same set-up as in \cref{sec:colliderpheno} to determine bounds at the LHC, assuming a global $K$-factor of $1.15$ to take QCD corrections into account.
+We find again that \texttt{Contur} yields stronger bounds than currently available analyses in \texttt{MadAnalysis5}.
+The leading bounds are displayed in \cref{fig:splittingplotb} for two limiting scenarios: $m_{1,3} \ll m_5$ (left plot) and $m_{3,5} \ll m_1$ (right plot).
 The bounds on the right side are much stronger due to the presence of the additional singly and doubly charged states in the quintuplet.